pivotal/docs-tap/getting-started.md

     ```

-### Add Your Application to Tanzu Application Platform GUI Software Catalog
+### Add your application to Tanzu Application Platform GUI Software Catalog

 To see this application in your organization catalog, you must register new entities as described below.